 - Export/Import Configuration: save/restore controller settings and programs.
-This is useful during firmware upgrade. - About: display the app version, firmware version, and the language localization website. - Localization: change display language.
-Check the About page to see how you can contribute to additional languages. - OpenSprinkler.com Login: log in with your opensprinkler.com account name and password.
+This is useful during firmware upgrade or in preparation for factory reset. - About: display the app version, firmware version, and hardware version.

+- Localization: change the display language. - OpenSprinkler.com Login: log in with your opensprinkler.com account name and password.
 This allows cloud synced data such as station photos, notes, site configurations etc. - Disable Operation: disables zone operations.
-This is useful if OpenSprinkler will not be used for extended period of time. - Change Password: change device password (default is opendoor).
+This is useful if OpenSprinkler will not be used for a period of time. - Change Password: change device password (default is opendoor). - Reboot OpenSprinkler: trigger a software reboot of the controller. - System Diagnostics: displays diagnostic information, including timestamp and cause of the last reboot; timestamp of the last weather call, response received, and response code etc.